 Bird’s-foot Trefoil (Lotus corniculatus)

 The name Bird’s-foot Trefoil comes from its seed heads which look like birds’ claws.
-It is also known as ‘Bacon & Eggs’ due to its egg-yolk yellow flowers which are often tipped with red.
+It is also known as ‘Bacon & Eggs’ due to its egg-yolk yellow flowers which are often tipped with red (coincidentally the seed pods look as much like sausages as birds claws so it is a full fried breakfast!).
 The flowers are attractive to bumblebees and butterflies and it is the food plant for the caterpillars of the lovely Common Blue butterfly.
 Birds-foot Trefoil is a low growing, perennial member of the pea family of sunny, well-drained sites.
 It flowers in June and July.

 150-200 seeds per packet